symbol/symbol-docs/source/guides/secretlock/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 Trading tokens directly from one blockchain to the other is not possible, due to the technological differences between them.

-In case of NEM public and private chain, the same mosaic name could have a different definition and distribution, or even not exist.
+In case of Catapult public and private chain, the same mosaic name could have a different definition and distribution, or even not exist.
 Between Bitcoin and NEM, the difference is even more evident, as each blockchain uses an entirely different technology.

 Instead of transferring tokens between different chains, the trade will be performed inside each chain.
 The secret proof / secret lock mechanism guarantees the token swap occurs atomically.